lizmat/raku-all-modules/github/pierre-vigier/Perl6-Math-Matrix/README.md

 ### [new-identity](#constructors)

-This method is a constructor that returns an identity matrix (as checked by is-identity) of the size given in the only and required parameter.
-All the cells are set to 0 except the top/left to bottom/right diagonale is set to 1.
+This method is a constructor that returns an identity matrix (as checked by [is-identity](#is-identity)) of the size given in the only and required parameter.
+All the [element](#element)s are set to 0 except the top/left to bottom/right diagonale is set to 1.

     say Math::Matrix.new-identity( 3 ) :